carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 ## Where everybody knows your name 🎵

 If you haven't noticed the pattern here, I'm saying that contributing to open source makes it less awful to look for a job.
 I still hate interviewing, still get rejected because I'm "not technical enough", or "not a good fit but you would be perfect for marketing".
-It's gotten better, but still has room for improvement. 😂
+It has gotten better, but still has room for improvement. 😂

 Let's say that you are contributing to a project, a popular project even, but you are just quietly submitting PRs, not really interacting with anyone other than the minimum to get it merged.
 You will get bonus points for experience and your work may even be seen as valuable, but you are missing out on one of the biggest values to contributing: name recognition.